-Activities pooled into this category either fund measures to avoid loss of biodiversity and to increase the population of endangered species or provide financial support for flood protection projects and the restoration of the original natural state of watercourses.
+Activities pooled into this category fund either measures to avoid loss of biodiversity and to increase population of endangered species or provide financial support for flood protection projects and the restoration of the original natural state of watercourses.

-All projects selected for the Sustainability Bond are situated in highly-regulated and developed countries.
+All projects selected for the Sustainability Bond are in highly-regulated and developed countries.

 Sustainability benefits include the restoration of natural habitats, which fulfil important ecosystem functions and provide the basis for life, prosperity and health.
-Additionally, biodiversity is strengthened and the risk of flooding is reduced.
+Additionally, biodiversity is strengthened and the risk of flooding reduced.

-Potential negative impacts could, however, arise at construction sites.
+Potential negative impacts can, however, arise at construction sites.
 Specifically, measures may impact the ecological quality of natural resources if they are not carried out in accordance with best (ecological) practice.
-A further social risk is poor working conditions of construction workers.
+Furthermore, a social risk is poor working conditions of construction workers.